Parable #26. Friend in Need:

 Observation#4.
 When father Abraham saw the three guests he ran to meet them from the doorway of his tent and bowed down to the earth.
-He did not know these three men were Divine visitors sent from heaven to earth by his Friend (G-d).
+He did not know these three men were Divine visitors sent from heaven to earth by his Friend (the LORD).
 As far as father Abraham was concerned these were just three traveling strangers.
 Yet Abraham rushed as best he could (in pain) to greet them and to bow down to them and to treat them as if they were a Divine emissary.
 For obviously this is how Abraham understood Adonai (his Friend) wished him to treat ALL men on His behalf.

 Observation#5.
 Water was fetched and the feet of the three strangers were washed.
 Abraham had his honored guests rest under the Oak Tree of Mamre while he provided them bread and provided them a sumptuous meal.